 Yes.
 He would say that first.

-He pressed the switch and caught his breath as fingers of cold slipped through the portal along the retracting canopy into his tiny vessel.
+He pressed the switch and caught his breath as fingers of cold slipped around the retracting canopy, through the egress tube access door and into his tiny vessel.
 Braced himself.
 Shoved his head and torso into the egress tube.
-Gasped, squeezing his eyes shut against the icy blast that ripped across the right side of his face, the side that faced the open portal and the storm beyond.
+Gasped, squeezing his eyes shut against the icy blast that ripped across the right side of his face, the side that faced the open hatch and the storm beyond.

-He shoved the rest of his body into the egress hatch.
-Rotated to face the exit.
+He shoved the rest of his body into the egress tube.
+Rotated to face the open hatch.
 Wind bit into his face.

 McSorely swallowed down a sick sense of dread.
 That opening.
 Large enough for a man to exit.
 Or enter.
 He found he was holding his breath.
 He let it out slowly, shakily, and stammered out his thoughts.

-McSorely turned back to the windows, willed himself to take in every detail he could as his thoughts raced, trying to make sense of what they were seeing.
+McSorely turned back to the window, willed himself to take in every detail he could as his thoughts raced, trying to make sense of what they were seeing.

 What he had first thought was a sphere wasn’t entirely smooth, he could see that now.
 Three long, blue, curving fins arced off the surface of the sphere, each one about as long as a man was tall.
 Positioned, he could see now, at right angles to one another.
-Were the fins moving?
+The craft was moving slightly, he could see that now.
+The whole thing was rotating slowly.

 The light was faint, at first.
 A rainbow of shifting colors spilled from the circular opening, intensifying as it slid fully into view.
-It stopped, the opening facing them squarely.
+When the opening faced them squarely, the craft stopped rotating.
 In front of that luminous glow, a bulky shadow hunched.

 Flickering colors moved along the surface of the tube as the shadow shifted.
 Lengthened.